utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

   - ... ...
   ```

-- Reorg
+- **Reorg**

-  When receives blocks from a new longer chain, and there has at least one
-  client cell whose tip block is the common ancestor block of both the old
+  When receiving blocks from a new, longer chain, if the last common ancestor of both the old and new chains is identified by the [tip]
-  chain and the new chain, then a chain reorganization will be required.
+  of client cell, a reorg is triggered.
+This reorg starts from this last common ancestor and rearranges the client cells accordingly.

-  **If no common ancestor block was found, then the Bitcoin SPV instance
-  will be broken, and it requires re-deployment.**
+  **If no common ancestor block is identified, the Bitcoin SPV instance will fail and require re-deployment.**

-  let's denote the client ID of the best common ancestor to be `t`.

-  The structure of this kind of transaction is as follows:
+  Let's denote the client ID of the best common ancestor as `t`.
+The structure of this transaction is as follows:

   ```yaml
   Cell Deps: